Defending Unauthorized Model Merging via Dual-Stage Weight Protection: Adaptive Attack

-\textbf{Summary of Adaptive Attacks.} For \textsc{Unmask}, although subtracting the protected model’s parameters can partially neutralize \textsc{MergeGuard}’s perturbations, it concurrently removes essential task-specific information, causing the merged model’s performance on $T_{\mathrm{def}}$ to regress to the pretrained level $T_{\mathrm{pre}}$, as shown in Table~\ref{table: adaptive attack}.
-In contrast, \textsc{GradErase} projects each gradient update orthogonally to the estimated disturbance vector $v_{\mathrm{disturb}}$, thereby avoiding reinforcement of the defended direction.
-However, because the estimation of $v_{\mathrm{disturb}}$ is inherently noisy and incomplete, this attack fails to fully restore merging compatibility.
+\textbf{Summary of Adaptive Attacks.} For \textsc{Unmask}, although subtracting the protected model's parameters can partially neutralize \textsc{MergeGuard}'s perturbations, it concurrently removes essential task-specific information, causing the merged model's performance on $T_{\mathrm{def}}$ to regress to the pretrained level $T_{\mathrm{pre}}$, as shown in Table~\ref{table: adaptive attack}.
+In contrast, \textsc{GradErase} projects each gradient update orthogonally to the estimated disturbance vector $v_{\mathrm{disturb}}$ to avoid reinforcing the defended direction.
+However, as the estimation of $v_{\mathrm{disturb}}$ is inherently noisy and incomplete, this attack fails to fully restore merging compatibility.

-Overall, as summarized in Table~\ref{table: adaptive attack}, \textsc{MergeGuard} reduces the merged accuracy from $84.47$ to $40.26$ on average.
-Although \textsc{Unmask} and \textsc{GradErase} can partially recover the merged model to $64.64$ and $51.77$, respectively, \textsc{MergeGuard} still maintains a substantial degradation margin of at least $20\%$ across all tasks.
-This demonstrates that even under adaptive settings, \textsc{MergeGuard} remains effective in preventing the merged model from achieving functional usability.
+As summarized in Table~\ref{table: adaptive attack}, \textsc{MergeGuard} reduces the average merged accuracy from $84.47\%$ to $40.26\%$.
+Although adaptive attacks such as \textsc{Unmask} and \textsc{GradErase} can partially recover performance to $64.64\%$ and $51.77\%$ respectively, \textsc{MergeGuard} consistently maintains a substantial degradation margin of at least $20\%$ across all tasks.
+These results demonstrate that even under adversarial settings, \textsc{MergeGuard} remains robust, effectively preventing the merged model from regaining functional usability.